quicwg/multipath/draft-ietf-quic-multipath.md

 # Security Considerations

-The multipath extension retains all the security feature of {{QUIC-TRANSPORT}} and {{QUIC-TLS}}, particularly regarding the use of TLS, but requires some additional consideration regarding the following amendments:
+The multipath extension retains all the security features of {{QUIC-TRANSPORT}} and {{QUIC-TLS}}
+but requires some additional consideration regarding the following amendments:

 - the need of potential additional resources as connection IDs are now maintained per-path;
 - the provisioning of multiple concurrent path contexts and the associated resources;
 - the possibility to create and use multiple simultaneous paths and the corresponding increased amplification risk for request forgery attacks;
-- the changes on encryption requirements due to the use of multiple number spaces.
+- the changes on encryption requirements due to the use of multiple packet number spaces.

 ## Memory Allocation for Per-Path Resources

-The initial_max_path_id transport parameter and the Max Path ID field in the MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly limits the associated path resources.
+The initial_max_path_id transport parameter and the Max Path ID field in the MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly limit the associated path resources.

 Furthermore, as connection IDs have to be issued by both endpoint for the same path ID before an endpoint can open a path, each endpoint can further